“Greatness is inspiring others to be their best.”

 Q5.
 Do you have to go beyond the call of duty to be inspiring?
 Why or why not?

-you don't have to go beyond the call of duty to be inspiring; just be yourself
+@harrisonia No, you don’t have to go beyond the call of duty to be inspiring; just be yourself authentically.
+Putting on airs to influence others yields a short reward, not necessarily inspiration.

 @hopegovind Yes, it’s because you show the way, you set the things right when you go beyond your call of duty.
 It also shows your engagement and commitment.